 Seed collection and propagation

 Collect seeds between November and February.
 Collect mature capsules, those that are turning a pale straw colour and contain hard seeds.
 Place the capsules in a tray and leave to dry for a weeks.
 Then rub the capsules gently by hand to dislodge the seeds.
 Use a sieve to separate the unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From one collection, the seed viability was high, at 90%.
+Seed viability can be low.
 This species has morphophysiological dormancy and can be difficult to germinate.

 |Location||No. of seeds|